What is EPCIS?

 Wholechain’s EPCIS data exchange supports GDST by:

-- Capturing both general KDEs (e.g., species, species code, country of origin, product form) and seafood-specific KDEs (such as vessel data, harvest method, landing port, and seafood-specific certifications.
+- Capturing both general KDEs (e.g., species, species code, country of origin, product form) and seafood-specific KDEs (e.g., vessel data, harvest method, landing port, seafood certifications).

-- Structuring data around GDST-defined CTEs (e.g., harvest, aggregate, ship, receive, disaggregate, transform, etc.).
+- Structuring data around GDST-defined CTEs (e.g., harvest, aggregate, ship, receive, disaggregate, transform).

-- Allowing non-Wholechain retailers and buyers to receive this information through standard EPCIS event payloads.
+- Allowing non-Wholechain retailers and buyers to receive information via standard EPCIS event payloads.

 By adhering to GDST and EPCIS together, Wholechain ensures global seafood traceability interoperability, connecting producers, processors, distributors, and retailers under one unified framework.